evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Standard_Range/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 72,6kWh and a net capacity of 68,3kWh, meaning you have a 4,3kWh buffer for protection.
-(5,9%).
+The battery has a gross capacity of 51,1kWh and a net capacity of 49kWh, meaning you have a 2,1kWh buffer for protection.
+(4,1%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 440 km (274 mi).
-The consumption is 15.5kWh/100km for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) is 320 km (199 mi).
+The consumption is 15.3kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 94kW.
-A full charge from 0 - 100% would take 112 minutes, while a more common scenario of 10-80% would take 42 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 8% to 61%, resulting in an actual charge speed, including time loss, of 63kW.
-Each charge session would take 34 minutes and 23 seconds.
+A full charge from 0 - 100% would take 80 minutes, while a more common scenario of 10-80% would take 30 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 73%, resulting in an actual charge speed, including time loss, of 60kW.
+Each charge session would take 32 minutes and 27 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 11 hours and 4 minutes.
-This trip will require four charge session(s) charging from 7% to 70%.
-The total time lost for charging up the battery will be 165 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 11 hours and 31 minutes.
+This trip will require six charge session(s) charging from 7% to 72%.
+The total time lost for charging up the battery will be 192 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 6 hours and 12 minutes.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 27 minutes.

 {{< sitefiguresized thumb="models/mg/zs/zs_ev_standard_range/charging_1_st.jpg" title="MG ZS EV Standard Range" width="3000" height="2000"  >}}